danzerca/implications-of-ai/README.md

 2. What conclusions can you draw about performance and effectiveness of your pipeline with this information?

+Based on the RAGAS framework, the performance of the pipeline is not great.
+The faithfulness metric is 0.95, the answer relevancy metric is 0.95, the context recall metric is 0.89, the context precision metric is 0.93, and the answer correctness metric is 0.57.
+The model is consistent in its performance, but does not always provide the correct answer.

 ## Task 4: Fine-Tuning Open-Source Embeddings
 **You are an Machine Learning Engineer.**  The AI Evaluation and Performance Engineer has asked for your help in fine-tuning the embedding model used in their recent RAG application build.